arcmite/arc-website/docs/guides/install-setup/installation/installing-cm.md

 # Installing Content Manager

-Content Manager (CM) is an alternative launcher for _Assetto Corsa_, packed with features that go beyond the original.
+Content Manager (CM) is an alternative launcher for _Assetto Corsa_ (AC), packed with features that go beyond the original.
 Developed by [Ilja Jusupov](../../../creators/ilja-jusupov), it is considered essential for anyone looking to mod the game, manage content, or join online servers.

 This guide walks you through downloading, installing, and configuring Content Manager.